hrosman94/MipsSimulator/README.md

-This program allows the user to simulate what happens within a single-datapath processor in a MIPS ISA.
+lThis program allows the user to simulate what happens within a single-datapath processor in a MIPS ISA.

 To start the program, the user may add whatever values they would